 (d) Selecting the best offer

-At this stage you receive all the offers and select the most favourable offer.
-You then sign a formal agreement with the proposed buyer to discuss exclusively on the nitty-gritties of the deal and move ahead for making any counter offers if necessary.
+At this stage, you receive all the offers and select the most favorable offer.
+You then sign a formal agreement with the proposed buyer to discuss exclusively on the nitty-gritty of the deal and move ahead for making any counter-offers if necessary.
 The buyer then undertakes necessary due diligence to complete the transaction.

 (f) Actual transfer and possible continued roles

-Under some circumstances, the seller might have minor roles in the management for s ashort time till the buyer takes over full control.
+Under some circumstances, the seller might have minor roles in the management for s short time until the buyer takes over full control.
 The seller may also have a guidance role considering his experience in the market.